 One of the most devastating and long-lasting result of brain and spinal cord injury is isolation.
 The National Resource Center explains after injury, many survivors describe feeling lonely — even when they are surrounded by other people.
 This loneliness may arise for many different reasons.

-- Difficulty talking to other people or understanding what others are saying are common problems survivors face after injury.
+- Many survivors have difficulty talking to other people or understanding what others are saying after injury.
 Communication problems can make relating to other people and explaining your thoughts and feelings very difficult.
 These problems can lead to feeling misunderstood and isolated.

 - Many survivors notice they are more irritable after their injuries.
 When irritated, they may say or do things they regret later on.
 Some survivors try to stay away from those they care about for fear of behaving poorly.
 Family and friends may also avoid you if they are worried about what you might say or do.